s3prl/s3prl/docs/source/contribute/general.rst

 Thank you for considering contributing to S3PRL, we really appreciate it.

-However, due to the increasing difficulty of maintenance, please understand that **we might not want your new feature**.
+However, due to the increasing difficulty of maintenance, please understand that **we might not accept the new feature**.

 Hence, **before submitting the implemented pull request**, please **submit your feature request** to the Github issue page so we can discuss about whether we want it and how to achieve it.